liferay/liferay-docs/develop/tutorials/articles/200-integrating-with-front-end-frameworks/04-creating-and-bundling-javascript-portlets-with-js-tooling/01-creating-and-bundling-javascript-portlets-with-front-end-tools-intro.markdown

 # Creating and Bundling JavaScript Portlets with JavaScript Tooling [](id=creating-and-bundling-javascript-portlets-with-javascript-tooling)

-The Liferay Bundle Generator generates JavaScript portlets for @product@.
+The Liferay JS Generator generates JavaScript portlets for @product@.
 It is just one of Liferay JS Bundle Toolkit's [tools](https://github.com/liferay/liferay-npm-build-tools/tree/master/packages).

 +$$$

-**Important:** To use the Liferay Bundle Generator, you must have the Liferay JS Portlet Extender installed in your @product@ instance.
+**Important:** To use the Liferay JS Generator, you must have the Liferay JS Portlet Extender installed in your @product@ instance.
 The JS Portlet Extender is a Labs application available from Liferay Marketplace for [Liferay Digital Enterprise 7.1](https://web.liferay.com/marketplace/-/mp/application/115543020)